minhtrii31/saas/docs/00-overview/vision.md

 # Vision

-Build an AI-assisted SaaS platform that helps users understand, improve, and track the quality of their CVs for job applications.
+Build Nyx, an AI-assisted CV workspace that helps users understand, improve, and track the quality of their CVs for job applications.

 The product helps users: